rancher/docs/content/rancher/v2.x/en/backups/v2.5/_index.md

 The Rancher version must be v2.5.0 and up to use this approach of backing up and restoring Rancher.

+> When restoring a backup into a new Rancher setup, the version of the new setup should be the same as the one where the backup is made.

 - [Changes in Rancher v2.5](#changes-in-rancher-v2-5)
   - [Backup and Restore for Rancher v2.5 installed with Docker](#backup-and-restore-for-rancher-v2-5-installed-with-docker)
   - [Backup and Restore for Rancher installed on a Kubernetes Cluster Before v2.5](#backup-and-restore-for-rancher-installed-on-a-kubernetes-cluster-before-v2-5)